helm/charts/stable/reloader/README.md

 ### Helm Charts

-Alternatively if you have configured helm on your cluster, you can add reloader to helm from our public chart repository and deploy it via helm using below mentioned commands
+if you have configured helm on your cluster, you can add reloader to helm from public chart repository and deploy it via helm using below mentioned commands

  ```bash
 helm repo add stable https://kubernetes-charts.storage.googleapis.com/